kivy/kivy/doc/sources/guide/graphics.rst

 groups will be executed before and after the :mod:`~kivy.graphics.canvas` group respectively.
 This means that they will appear under (be executed before) and above (be executed after) them.
-Thoses groups are not created until the user accesses them.
+Those groups are not created until the user accesses them.

 To add a canvas instruction to a widget, you use the canvas context: